 It’s normal to feel nervous before having a medical procedure.
 But biopsies are very important.
 They can rule out cancer or confirm the type and stage of cancer you have.
-An accurate diagnosis is key to getting you appropriate, potentially lifesaving treatments.
+An accurate diagnosis is a key to getting you appropriate, potentially life-saving treatments.

-Biopsy is the medical term for removing tissue from your body, then studying it under a microscope.
+A biopsy is a medical term for removing tissue from your body, then studying it under a microscope.
 Other tests can find potential tumors.
 But only biopsies can distinguish between normal cells and cancerous cells.